 To install an OS, all you need to do is burn the ISO to a USB pen drive using any of the following USB bootable software.
 Once done, restart your computer and change the boot order to boot from USB.
 After that, just follow the onscreen instruction and you are good to go.
 When you no longer need the OS file, you can simply format the drive and use it to store other data.
 To help you create bootable USB drives, here are TechWiser’s top 7 free USB bootable software for Windows.

 USB Bootable Software

 Moreover, you get various different options like the ability to change the partition scheme, cluster size, and file system.
-These options are very useful when you are creating BIOS, firmware, or other low-level drives.
+These options are beneficial when you are creating BIOS, firmware, or other low-level drives.
 Rufus also checks the USB drive for any bad blocks.
 For that, all you have to do is, select the checkbox “check device for bad blocks” under format options and you are good to go.
 Do mind that depending on the drive size, number of passes, and USB drive speed, it takes quite a bit of time to complete the verification process.

 2. Windows USB/DVD Tool

 If you are a Windows user and the only requirement is to create a bootable USB drive for Windows, then the official tool is for you.
 As the name suggests, the Windows USB/DVD tool can be used to create both bootable USB and DVD drives.

 What makes the tool special is its ease of use.
 All you have to do is insert the USB drive, select the ISO, and click Next, that’s it.
 After the initial format, the Windows USB/DVD tool will create the bootable USB drive within a few minutes.